laravel/docs/homestead.md

 <a name="configuring-cron-schedules"></a>
 ### Configuring Cron Schedules

 Laravel provides a convenient way to [schedule cron jobs](/docs/{{version}}/scheduling) by scheduling a single `schedule:run` Artisan command to run every minute.
-The `schedule:run` command will examine the job schedule defined in your `App\Console\Kernel` class to determine which scheduled tasks to run.
+The `schedule:run` command will examine the job schedule defined in your `routes/console.php` file to determine which scheduled tasks to run.

 If you would like the `schedule:run` command to be run for a Homestead site, you may set the `schedule` option to `true` when defining the site: